wp-plugins/antispam-bee/readme.txt

 * Clean up after uninstall the plugin
 * Anonymous and independent

+= What's New in Antispam Bee 0.4 =
+* Option for Trackback and Pingback protection

 = What's New in Antispam Bee 0.3 =
 * Trackback and Pingback spam protection